Last Updated: December 18, 2022

 When you realize your marriage is beginning to fall apart and fighting persists, it is a good idea to begin preparing for a contested divorce just in case your situation gets out of control.
-Most couples who divorce are not able to work out details themselves and when disagreement is imminent, it helps to be prepared.
+Most couples who divorce are not able to work out the details themselves and when disagreement is imminent, it helps to be prepared.
 A variety of emotions, expectations, and desires result in a contested divorce that is more time-consuming and complex than a non-contested version would be.
-Preparation can reduce the level of emotion and prevent a battle when attempting to dissolve the marriage.
+Preparing for a contested divorce can reduce the level of emotion and prevent a battle when attempting to dissolve the marriage.
 Speaking with an experienced divorce lawyer will get you started preparing for a contested divorce.
-Connect with a local divorce lawyer for free today!
+Connect with a local divorce lawyer for a free consultation today!

 Preparing for a Contested Divorce the Right Way

 As the divorce process proceeds, the attorneys may request discovery.
 This might include anything regarding the finances of the couple or influence child custody or child visitation decisions including income and expense records, credit card bills, deeds, and property titles.
 With contested divorce help from an attorney, a client can have all necessary documents available and organized to present a strong case.
-It can take several months to resolve all issues involved in a contested divorce so working a divorce lawyer who can provide you with expert divorce help and advice is crucial.
+It can take several months to resolve all issues when preparing for a contested divorce, so be prepared to be patient.

-The judge will use concluding evidence to determine a fair division of debts and assets and make a decision regarding child custody and support.
-This ruling may be issued from the bench or at a later date and until it is made the couple is not legally divorced.
-An attorney qualified to provide contested divorce help will advise a client about what to expect and submit throughout the process.
-If you are getting ready to split up and you believe things may not run smoothly, begin preparing for a contested divorce by speaking with an expert divorce lawyer who can provide you with the family law advice you need and your family deserves!
+The judge will use concluding evidence to determine a fair division of debts and assets and make a decision regarding child custody, parenting time, spousal maintenance (alimony) and child support.
+This ruling may be issued from the bench or at a later date and until it is signed and entered, the couple is not legally divorced.
+A ruling can take months by a divorce judge, and the entire process will probably take well over a year (2-3 years is not abnormal), which is why preparing for a contested divorce means the parties need to focus on being patient throughout the process.